Occupational Employment and Wages in Greenville-Mauldin-Easley, May 2013

-Workers in the Greenville-Mauldin-Easley Metropolitan Statistical Area had an average (mean) hourly wage of $19.32 in May 2012, about 12 percent below the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 17 of the 22 major occupational groups, including construction and extraction, computer and mathematical, and transportation and material moving.
+Workers in the Greenville-Mauldin-Easley Metropolitan Statistical Area had an average (mean) hourly wage of $19.41 in May 2013, 13 percent below the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 17 of the 22 major occupational groups, including computer and mathematical, construction and extraction, and building and grounds cleaning and maintenance.

-When compared to the nationwide distribution, local employment was more highly concentrated in 3 of the 22 occupational groups, including production, transportation and material moving, and architecture and engineering.
-Conversely, 14 groups had employment shares significantly below their national representation, including education, training, and library; business and financial operations; and construction and extraction.
+When compared to the nationwide distribution, local employment was more highly concentrated in 3 of the 22 occupational groups: production; architecture and engineering; and installation, maintenance, and repair.
+Conversely, 13 groups had employment shares significantly below their national representation, including business and financial operations; education, training, and library; and construction and extraction.
 (See table A and box note at end of release.)

-With employment of 11,940, team assemblers was the largest occupation within the production group, followed by machinists (2,260) and inspectors, testers, sorters, samplers, and weighers (2,120).
-Among the higher paying jobs were first-line supervisors of production and operating workers, and machinists, with mean hourly wages of $27.87 and $19.33, respectively.
-At the lower end of the wage scale were team assemblers ($13.63) and packaging and filling machine operators and tenders ($14.44).
-(Detailed occupational data for business and financial operations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2012/may/oes_24860.htm.)
+With employment of 11,810, team assemblers was the largest occupation within the production group, followed by machinists (2,390) and first-line supervisors of production and operating workers (2,030).
+Among the higher paying jobs were first-line supervisors of production and operating workers, and machinists, with mean hourly wages of $27.34 and $19.63, respectively.
+At the lower end of the wage scale were sewing machine operators ($10.82) and production workers helpers ($11.21).
+(Detailed occupational data for business and financial operations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2013/may/oes_24860.htm.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 |United States||Greenville||United States||Greenville||Percent difference 1|

 Life, physical, and social science